 The young police officer who registered us was too nervous for no reason, he was smoking in the office in front of us and was asking us our names now and then.
 We couldn’t say anything but just do as ordered.

 After having dinner in a restaurant close to the hotel and having some beer.
 Most of the beers we knew back home were right there, on the table.
-I was curious to test Eritrean only beer, Meloti.
-But they told me it was finished.
-Many guests like me prefer to test it and it was completely out of order so soon.
+I was curious to test Eritrean’s only beer, Meloti.
+But they told me it was already out of stock.
+Many guests like me prefer to test it and it was completely out of order so early that day.

 The way they present the food has some standards better than we do in Ethiopia, but prices are high.
 We went back to our hotel and had a peaceful sleep, as we were exhausted on the road.

 The next day, in the morning, we had breakfast in the hotel and delivered our guests to Asmara airport.
 While my guests were doing what they came for I had the chance to visit some parts of Asmara.